MicrosoftDocs/power-automate-docs/articles/customize-sharepoint-page-approvals.md

 In this article, you'll learn how to configure your SharePoint site to use a cloud flow to require changes to the site to be approved before they go live.

+>[!NOTE]
-Note: This is currently not available in all Goverment cloud environments.
+SharePoint approvals isn't available in all goverment cloud environments.

 ## Configure SharePoint for page approvals